The error-chain crate (docs) is a new crate for dealing with Rust error boilerplate. It provides a few unique features:

 by the macro as pub type Result<T> = ::std::result::Result<T,

-is called to convert a type
+Error>.
+Note that in both cases .into() is called to convert a type

-type: both strings and ErrorKind
+into the Error type: both strings and ErrorKind have From

-conversions to turn them into Error
+conversions to turn them into Error.

-When the error is emitted inside a try!
+When the error is emitted inside a try! macro or behind the ?

 operator, then the explicit conversion isn't needed, since the

-will automatically convert Err(ErrorKind)
+behavior of try! will automatically convert Err(ErrorKind) to

-.
+Err(Error).
 So the below is equivalent to the previous:

 ```rust fn foo() -> Result<()> { Ok(try!(Err(ErrorKind::FooError))) }